spiffy-TOS/The-Rings-of-Chaos/Heralds of Varnagor.md

   * *“Must go faster!”* — Speeds up enemy turns.
   * *“Checkmate, aliens.”* — Triggers a hacking beam.
 * Head animates with unsettling charm, dripping with charisma and timeline-distorting energy.

+---

+## Tutorial Mini Boss – The Inflatable Cultist

+* A wacky inflatable tube man wearing a cult robe.
+* Moves unpredictably with a shifting hitbox.
+* Battle arena: A ritual chamber filled with dozens of other inactive or wobbling inflatable cultists, creating a surreal and distracting environment.
+* Introduction: A car salesman-style voice rapidly announces “Wacky Waving Inflatable Arm Flailing Tube Man” three times upon his appearance.

+### Attacks:

+* **Wacky Slap**: Flails wildly with inflatable arms to strike one or more targets.
+* **Wacky Spin**: Spins rapidly, creating wind gusts that knock characters into new positions.
+* **Wacky Fakeout** (Finishing Move): Appears to deflate in defeat, only to suddenly reinflate to 5x size and slam the characters with a massive power hit.
+* **Pneumatic Revival**: Reinflates mid-battle with a different voice and new powers.